Jbleezy/BO1-Reimagined/README.md

 * Powerups on HUD now fade in and out when they are about to end instead of blinking
 * Powerups on the ground now last for 30 seconds (previously 26.5 seconds)
 * An effect now plays when a powerup spawns if it is the last powerup of a powerup cycle
-* Grabbing a powerup that is already active will add 30 seconds to its time instead of resetting its time to 30 seconds
+* Grabbing a powerup that is already active will add to its current remaining time inctead of resetting its remaining time

 ### Carpenter
 * Removed